TurboWarp/packager/README.md

 npm start
 ```

 Then visit http://localhost:8947.
-Must manually refresh to apply updates.
+Manually refresh to see changes.

 The general layout of `src` is: